Soccer-USL's San Diego Loyal forfeit game in protest over alleged homophobic slur

 Oct 1 (Reuters) - San Diego Loyal walked off the field halfway through their USL Championship match against Phoenix Rising after an alleged homophobic slur was directed at their openly-gay midfielder Collin Martin.

 The incident occurred at the end of the first half with Loyal leading 3-1, resulting in a heated argument between the managers of the two teams.
-The San Diego players emerged for the second half but took a knee and then left the field.
+The San Diego players emerged for the second half but took a knee before leaving the field.

 Loyal last week forfeited a match against LA Galaxy II after a racial slur was directed at midfielder Elijah Martin by Omar Ontiveros, who has since been suspended by the league.
 Galaxy have since mutually agreed to part ways with the defender.